jsdclxvi/Reforestation/README.md

-## What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+## I saw an ad in a shop window, "Television for sale, $1, volume stuck on full", I thought, "I can't turn that down".